ckeditor/ckeditor5/docs/getting-started/index.md

 	</info-box>
 </span>

-## New to CKEditor&nbsp;5?
+## Are you new to CKEditor&nbsp;5?

 If your dive into using our WYSIWYG editor is only starting, find out how to kick off this adventure easily with the {@link getting-started/quick-start Quick Start} guide.
+You will learn how to run CKEditor&nbsp;5 from npm or using CDN.

 ## Migrating from CKEditor&nbsp;4?

 If you are familiar with our previous, discontinued product and would like to switch, check the {@link updating/migration-from-ckeditor-4 migration} section.
+You will find a useful upgrade guide there to help you switch with the least effort.

 ## CKEditor&nbsp;5 framework integrations

 Dou you prefer to use ready-made frameworks?
 Native integrations with the most popular libraries will save you time and effort.
 There are four official integrations so far:

 * {@link getting-started/integrations/angular CKEditor&nbsp;5 rich-text editor for Angular}
 * {@link getting-started/integrations/react CKEditor&nbsp;5 rich-text editor for React}